CodeYourFuture/curriculum/common-content/en/module/entry-tracks/induction/index.md

 Today you will kick off your first team project.
 At the end of the day, each person will give a two minute demo of something they have built, learned, or discovered today.
 Then we will wrap and go for a cup of tea together.

 But first, let's get to know each other.
 Stand up and find someone you don't know.
-Introduce yourself and tell them one thing you are looking forward to learning in the Piscine.
+Introduce yourself and tell them one thing you are looking forward to learning in this course.